roy-jingyang/OrdinoR-doc/source/examples/2021om2-experiments.rst

     ├── bpic17.xes
     └── wabo.xes

-Note that these log files have been preprocessed accordingly (see Sect.
+Note that these log files have been preprocessed accordingly, as described in the manuscript.
-6.1 in the paper).

 2. (Optional) Edit the experiment setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Navigate to folder ``configs/``, you will find 2 configuration files:
+Navigate to folder ``configs/``, you will find two configuration files:

 .. code-block:: bash